IanSpeelman/IanSpeelman/README.md

 # 👋 Hi, I'm Ian Speelman

-I'm a self-learning web developer based in Tranås, Jönköping, Sweden.
-My passion for programming began years ago, and while I started studying it in school, I unfortunately didn't complete my education—a decision I've long regretted.
-Recently, after becoming jobless, I seized the opportunity to dive back into studying and refine my skills, particularly in web development.
+a self-taught full-stack web developer with a passion for building dynamic and scalable web applications.
+I specialize in React, TypeScript, .NET, and C#, focusing on delivering clean, efficient, and user-friendly solutions.
+I'm always exploring new technologies and refining my skills to stay at the forefront of web development.
+For a closer look at my work, feel free to check out my projects on my [portfolio](https://www.ianspeelman.com) or of course here on GitHub.

 ## 🚀 Skills and Technologies
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=flat&logo=html5&logoColor=white)